ripienaar/free-for-dev/README.md

  * https://google.com/analytics/ - Google Analytics
  * http://sematext.com/search-analytics - Free for up to 50K actions/month, 1 day data retention, unlimited dashboards, users, etc.
  * https://usabilityhub.com - Test designs and mockups on real people, track visitors.
 Free for one user, unlimited tests.
+ * https://metrica.yandex.com/ - Yandex.Metrica is a free tool that helps you increase the conversion rate of your site.

 ## International Mobile number verification API and SDK